-Conventions and recommendations are drawn up by representatives of governments, employers and workers and are adopted at the ILO's annual International Labour Conference.
-Once a standard is adopted, member states are required under the ILO Constitution to submit them to their competent authority (normally Parliament) within a period of twelve months for consideration.
-In the case of conventions, this means consideration for ratification.
-If it is ratified, a convention generally comes into force for that country one year after the date of ratification.
-Ratifying countries commit themselves to applying the convention in national law and practice and reporting on its application at regular intervals.
-The ILO provides technical assistance if necessary.
-In addition, representation and complaint procedures can be initiated against countries for violations of a convention they have ratified (see applying and promoting ILS).
+Conventions and Recommendations are drawn up by representatives of governments, employers and workers and are adopted at the annual International Labour Conference.
+Once a standard is adopted, member states are required under article 19(6) of the ILO Constitution, to submit it to their competent authority (normally Parliament) within a period of twelve months for consideration.
+In the case of Conventions, this means consideration for ratification.
+If it is ratified, a Convention generally comes into force for that country one year after the date of ratification.
+Ratifying countries undertake to apply the Convention in national law and practice and to report on its application at regular intervals.
+Technical assistance is provided by the ILO, if necessary.
+In addition, representation and complaint procedures can be initiated against countries for violations of a Convention that they have ratified (see applying and promoting ILS).

-The ILO's Governing Body has identified eight conventions as "fundamental", covering subjects that are considered as fundamental principles and rights at work: freedom of association and the effective recognition of the right to collective bargaining; the elimination of all forms of forced or compulsory labour; the effective abolition of child labour; and the elimination of discrimination in respect of employment and occupation.
-These principles are also covered in the ILO's Declaration on Fundamental Principles and Rights at Work (1998).
+The ILO Governing Body has identified eight “fundamental” Conventions, covering subjects that are considered to be fundamental principles and rights at work: freedom of association and the effective recognition of the right to collective bargaining; the elimination of all forms of forced or compulsory labour; the effective abolition of child labour; and the elimination of discrimination in respect of employment and occupation.
+These principles are also covered by the ILO Declaration on Fundamental Principles and Rights at Work (1998).
 Following the adoption of the Protocol of 2014 to the Forced Labour Convention, 1930, a ninth ILO instrument was then considered as "fundamental".
 At the 110th Session of the International Labour Conference in June 2022, the ILC adopted a Resolution on the inclusion of a safe and healthy working environment in the ILO’s framework of fundamental principles and rights at work.
 As a result, the ILO Declaration on Fundamental Principles and Rights at Work, 1998, has been amended to this effect and the Occupational Safety and Health Convention, 1981 (No. 155) and the Promotional Framework for Occupational Safety and Health Convention, 2006 (No. 187) are now considered as fundamental Conventions within the meaning of the 1998 Declaration, as amended in 2022.

 The eleven fundamental instruments are: